- The Opioid Crisis

 As Jackson County Drug Task Force Officer-In-Charge Dan Cummings points out, “there’s no quality control among drug dealers” who are motivated almost entirely by maximizing their profits.
-Using fentanyl allows them to stretch their supply of other drugs.
-Its potency also makes users even more drug dependent and likely to buy more.
+Using fentanyl allows them to add more potency to the drugs they’re selling, which also makes users even more dependent and likely to buy more.

-“They might not intend to put too much fentanyl in any tablet,” Cummings said after the Task Force confiscated 3,000 fentanyl-laced pills last summer, “but they aren’t being too careful about it either.
+“Dealers might not intend to put too much fentanyl in any tablet,” Cummings said after the Task Force confiscated 3,000 fentanyl-laced pills in a single search during 2021, “but they aren’t being too careful about it either.
 And they don’t really care.”

 ALL ABOUT MONEY — Using fentanyl raises drug dealers' profits.

 This wanton disregard for human life is reflected in the fact the DEA has often tested counterfeit OxyContin pills containing up to 5 milligrams of fentanyl—or 2½ times a lethal dose.

 University of Colorado Boulder • Health & Wellness Services

 If a counterferfeit pill contains fentanyl, what are the odds that dosage could be lethal?

 Taking any counterfeit pill is a possible life-and-death proposition.
 What are your odds of not overdosing if that pill contains fentanyl?
 Probably worse than 50/50.